samuelcolvin/watchfiles/docs/index.md

 The rust code takes care of creating a new thread to watch for file changes so in the case of the synchronous methods (`watch` and `run_process`) no threading logic is required in python.
-When using the asynchronous methods (`awatch` and `arun_process`) [`anyio.to_thread.run_sync`](https://anyio.readthedocs.io/en/stable/api.html#anyio.to_thread.run_sync) is used to wait for changes in rust within a thread.
+When using the asynchronous methods (`awatch` and `arun_process`) [`anyio.to_thread.run_sync`](https://anyio.readthedocs.io/en/stable/api.html#anyio.to_thread.run_sync) is used to wait for changes in a thread.